 Remote access and control of computers is not entirely criminal.
-For years, tools for accessing computers and servers remotely—such as Microsoft’s Remote Desktop Protocol (RDP) and TeamViewer—have been used by employees traveling or working from home and IT staff providing technical support to users.
+For years, tools for accessing computers and servers remotely—such as Microsoft’s Remote Desktop Protocol (RDP) and TeamViewer to access computers and remotely control servers so they can work outside of the office or provide technical user support.

 With the rise of remote work during the COVID-19 pandemic and the scalability demanded by globalization and digital transformation, remote access tools usage has seen a significant rise.
-However, the use of remote access and control for nefarious purposes is also on the rise.
+However, using remote access and control for nefarious purposes is also becoming more common.

-Remote Access Trojans (RATs) are a considerable threat to organizations across the globe.
+Remote Access Trojans (RATs) are a considerable threat to organizations worldwide.
 RAT hackers have developed several Trojan varieties, and security teams and antivirus software developers are working hard to keep up.

-But what is a RAT and how does it work?
-More importantly, how can you detect a RAT infection or protect organizational resources from getting infected in the first place?
+But what is a RAT, and how does it work?
+More importantly, how can you detect a RAT infection or protect organizational resources from becoming infected in the first place?

-As the name suggests, a Remote Access Trojan is a form of malware that provides the perpetrator remote access and control of the infected computer or server.
-Once access is gained, the hacker can use the infected machine for a number of illegal activities, such as harvesting credentials from the keyboard or clipboard, installing or removing software, stealing files, and hijacking the webcam—all without the owner's consent or knowledge.
+According to the Remote Access Trojan definition, a RAT is a form of malware that provides the perpetrator remote access and control of the infected computer or server.
+Once the hacker gains access, they can use the infected machine for several illegal activities, such as harvesting credentials from the keyboard or clipboard, installing or removing software, stealing files, and hijacking the webcam.
+The hacker can do all this without the owner's consent or knowledge.

-Not all remote access is illegal.
-So to differentiate, professionals use the term "remote access tools" for legitimate access and control and "remote access Trojan" for illegal access and control.
+However, not all remote access is illegal.
+So to differentiate, professionals use "remote access tools" for legitimate access purposes and the term "Remote Access Trojan" for criminal access and control.

 The Birth and Rise of the RAT

-In the same way, a RAT fools recipients into “inviting” the malicious software into their machine, and once installed, it provides access to the RAT hacker.
-RATs first appeared in the '90s, following the creation of the first legitimate remote access tools in 1989.
+In the same way, a RAT fools recipients into “inviting” the malicious software into their machine.
+Once installed, it provides access to the RAT hacker.
+RATs first appeared in the '90s following the creation of the first legitimate remote access tools in 1989.

 The initial intent was playful, and some saw RATs as an initiation ritual for young hackers.
-In the beginning, access was limited to simply changing the display background or making the CD tray pop in and out.
-But in time, more sophisticated RATs appeared, and the intent became more malicious.
-By the first decade of the new millennium, more malicious RATs such as DarkComet, Gh0st, and PoisonIvy entered the scene.
-Then, from 2010 to 2019, RATs with more potent features were designed, and targeted operating systems expanded from Windows to include mobile OS like Android and iOS.
+The remote access allowed hackers to simply change the display background or make the CD tray pop in and out.
+However, more sophisticated RATs appeared over time, and the intent became more malicious.
+By 2010, more malicious types of malware emerged, such as DarkComet, Gh0st, and PoisonIvy.
+Then, from 2010 to 2019, RATs with more potent features entered the scene, and the targeted operating systems expanded from Windows to include mobile OS like Android and iOS.

 How Does a Remote Access Trojan (RAT) Work?

 RAT malware works just like non-malicious remote access tools.
-The difference is that RATs are designed to stay hidden, and they carry out tasks without the consent or knowledge of the machine’s owner.
+The difference is that RATs are designed to stay hidden and carry out tasks without the device owner's consent or knowledge.

 RATs are particularly dangerous because they give the hacker complete administrative control.
 As a result, attackers can use the infected machine or network as a proxy server to commit crimes anonymously.
 RATs are sometimes paired with a keylogger to increase the hacker's chances of obtaining sensitive information or login details.
 Because the hacker has access to the unsuspecting user’s camera and microphone, the victim's privacy is also completely compromised.